iov-one/devnet-operations/README.md

 * Make sure all the generated paths like terraform plans/state and account are pointing to a secure place and not `/tmp`
 * Run `make setup_cluster`
 * Enjoy your newly created Kubernetes cluster on Gcloud!

+## Deploying a testnet to a cluster

+## TODO: Acessing traefik console
+* Instead of complicating the setup with another ingress we'll just use port-forwarding for that.
+Shouldn't actually be used that often anyway